b3h1ndy0u/SuperDox/README.md

 # ClatScope Info Tool
 ClatScope Info Tool – A versatile OSINT utility for retrieving geolocation, DNS, WHOIS, phone, email, usernames, person related data, password strength, data breach information and more.
 Perfect for investigators, pentesters, or anyone looking for a quick reconnaissance script.

+**THE CURRENT VERSION THAT WAS PRE RELEASED IS NOT COMPLETE AND IS A BETA VERSION.
+THERE ARE MINOR CHANGES AND OPTIMIZATIONS CURRENTLY BEING WORKED ON.
+THE COMPLETE, FIRST RELEASE SHOULD BE PUBLISHED WITHIN THE WEEK (JAN 10, 2025)**

 ![clatscope](https://github.com/user-attachments/assets/0bb01589-79db-4b46-8637-43832106ac2b)